MicrosoftDocs/cognitive-toolkit-docs/articles/BrainScript-HTKMLF-Reader.md

+---
+title:   BrainScript HTKMLF Reader
+author:    chrisbasoglu
+date:    03/15/2017
+ms.author:   cbasoglu
+ms.date:   03/15/2017
+ms.custom:   cognitive-toolkit
+ms.topic:   reference
+ms.service:  Cognitive-services
+ms.devlang:   brainscript
+---

+# BrainScript HTKMLF Reader

-**IMPORTANT!** HTKMLFReader becomes obsolete and is being replaced by HTK MLF and Feature deserializers, cf. [Understanding and Extending Readers](./Understanding-and-Extending-Readers).
+**IMPORTANT!** HTKMLFReader becomes obsolete and is being replaced by HTK MLF and Feature deserializers, cf. [Understanding and Extending Readers](./BrainScript-and-Python---Understanding-and-Extending-Readers.md).
 Please use these for your networks.

 HTKMLFReader is a data reader that reads files typically associated with speech recognition tasks, and specifically with the [Hidden Markov Model Toolkit (HTK)](http://htk.eng.cam.ac.uk/) suite of tools.
 The reader can take as input two types of files, a list of feature files known in HTK parlance as an ```scp``` file (“script” file), a label file known as ```mlf``` file (“model label file”) and an archive file.